leanmargaret/BIS15W2021_lalvarez/midterm2/midterm_2.md

 ## # … with 56,277 more rows
 ```

+##### I did not remove NA's because I wanted to be fully transparent.
+I did not remove countries that did not have data because they might provide important information later on once their data are updated.

 2. (1 point) How many different countries are represented in the data?
 Provide the total number and their names.
 Since each data set includes different numbers of countries, you will need to do this for each one.